khval/AmosKittens/commands.md

 	color restrictions, this sprites are 256 colors, and so you do not need to worry about sprites not being displayed.

-**Load Iff**
+**Load Iff [name$],[screen nr]**

-	Will load .png/.jpg any file supported by datatype system on AmigaOS, true color images are converted into 8bit grayscale images, or 8bit floyd dittered images.

-	This works by setting public variable _cat_load_iff_opt$, the grate thing about this is change number of arguments, and does not need new commands to change the behavior of the command for extra features.
+	[name$] is the filename, the filename can be Iff image or JPG/PNG/… image, keep in mind original AMOS Pro does not support JPG/PNG.
+Amos kittens uses the AmigaOS datatype system to load images. true colors are converted to 256 colors.

+	[screen nr] is optional, if not provided it load image into current screen, if provided it replace screen if exists.

+	the public variable _cat_load_iff_opt$, is used to define how true color images are loaded.

-	// To set "floyd steinberg" rendering method.
+	// to set "floyd steinberg" rendering method.

 	_cat_load_iff_opt$="floyd"